aosbornee/DevOps-Work/interview-prep/General-Tech-Questions.md

 ## Why have you chosen to do Devops

 - I am incredibly passionate about technology and this would have lead me down a role such as software engineering or operating admin however I'm all about the bigger picture.
-I want to be at the front of the bus when it comes to kaing decisions to improve the efficiency of a software and bring more value to the customers that benefit from our product and DevOps is a role that allows this.
+I want to be at the forefront when it comes to making decisions to improve the efficiency of a software and bring more value to the customers that benefit from our product and DevOps is a role that allows this.

 - In addition DevOps allows me to bring out my interpersonal skills, explaining concepts to BA's and PM's as well as automating those repetitive manual tasks that will cut our errors